Do the CMB Temperature Fluctuations Conserve Parity?

 Noting that the trispectrum dimensionality grows as $N_\ell^5$ (for $N_\ell$ bins per dimension), and the expected squared signal-to-noise scales as $\ell_{\rm max}^2$ (in the scale-invariant limit, cf.\,\citep{Kalaja:2020mkq}), we adopt a uniform binning in $\ell^{2/5}$, including $9$ bins in the range $[2,510]$,\footnote{The contiguous bins are defined by the edges $\{2, 3, 13, 35, 71, 121, 189, 275, 382, 510\}$.
-Notably, the signal-to-noise scaling depends on the model in question as discussed in \citep{Kalaja:2020mkq} and the Supplementary Material, thus our binning may be suboptimal.
+Notably, the signal-to-noise scaling depends on the model in question as discussed in \citep{Kalaja:2020mkq} and the Supplementary Material (including \citep{Kogo:2006kh,Bordin:2019tyb}), thus our binning may be suboptimal.
 For an analysis centered on a particular model type (e.g., a contact trispectrum), one would want to choose the binning accordingly, e.g., dropping all but collapsed tetrahedra.} dropping any configurations whose bin centers do not satisfy the triangle conditions.
-We fix $\ell_{\rm min}=2$ to avoid vanishing weights in \eqref{eq: weight-def}, and our choice of $\ell_{\rm max}$ is motivated both by computational considerations (noting that evaluation of the theoretical parity-violating templates is strongly rate-limiting), and noting that parity-odd spectra are heavily suppressed at high-$\ell$ due to projection effects and Silk damping \citep{Kalaja:2020mkq}.
-To minimize leakage from unmeasured bins and foreground contamination, we simultaneously measure both parity-even and parity-odd trispectrum components (a total of 1273 components, given the above bin restrictions), then discard the former, as well as the first bin, after application of \eqref{eq: polybin-eq}, leaving 460 parity-odd bins with $\ell_{\rm min}=3$, $\ell_{\rm max}=510$.
+We fix $\ell_{\rm min}=2$ to avoid vanishing weights in \eqref{eq: weight-def}. \resub{Our choice} of $\ell_{\rm max}$ \resub{(and thus $N_{\rm side}$) is motivated both by computational considerations},\footnote{\resub{Theoretical computation of the trispectrum templates scales at least as $\ell_{\rm max}^3$, whilst, at fixed number of bins, the trispectrum computation scales with $N_{\rm side}^2$ (for each harmonic transform) and thus $\ell_{\rm max}^2$.
+Restricting to particular trispectrum configurations (e.g., collapsed or squeezed) can enable larger $\ell_{\rm max}$ without prohibitive computation times, though this goes against the spirit of a blind null test.}} and noting that parity-odd spectra are heavily suppressed at high-$\ell$ due to projection effects and Silk damping \citep{Kalaja:2020mkq}.
+To minimize leakage from unmeasured bins and foreground contamination, we simultaneously measure \resub{the numerators of} both parity-even and parity-odd \resub{trispectra} (a total of 1273 components, given the above bin restrictions), then \resub{discard the former (and the first bin) after the deconvolving normalization matrix has been applied \eqref{eq: polybin-eq}.
+This} leaving 460 parity-odd bins with $\ell_{\rm min}=3$, $\ell_{\rm max}=510$.
 Computation of the (data-independent) normalization matrix $\mathcal{F}$ requires $\approx 1000$ CPU-hours (and $200\,$GB memory, without optimization), with each simulation requiring an additional $10$ CPU-hours to analyze.
 In the Supplementary Material, we show the normalization matrices, $\mathcal{F}$, and present Fisher forecasts examining the impact of $\ell_{\rm max}$ on parameter constraints.